genezhang/installubuntu/README.md

 3. Create a bootable USB stick.
 Follow the steps here: [Create a bootable USB stick](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview)

- There is a confusion point in the description of Boot selection in Rufus in the above page.
+ There is a minor confusion point in the description of Boot selection in Rufus in the above page.
 Click `SELECT` button to choose iso file, there is no need to pick `FreeDOS` on the menu.

 4. Power down the laptop, and when powering on, repeated press `Esc` key to get system setup menu and press F10 to get BIOS setup menu.